 There’s so much written about STEM education and employment that it’s easy to be confused as to what is fact and what is a myth.

 The US Dept of Commerce groups STEM jobs into three broad categories that include professional and technical support:

-Fact or Fiction: there is a STEM skills shortage and we can’t find enough workers to fill it.
+fact or fiction: there is a STEM skills shortage, and we can’t find enough workers to fill it.

-Fiction.
+- Fiction.
 Nearly ¾ of grads with degrees in STEM fields are not working in STEM jobs.

-Fact or Fiction: there are more women in the US with degrees in computer science than ever before.
+fact or fiction: there are more women in the US with degrees in computer science than ever before.

-Fiction.
-In 1985 women made up 37% of computer science college grads – as of 2012 that number had declined to 18%.
+- Fiction.
+In 1985 women made up 37% of computer science college grads – as of 2012, that number had declined to 18%.